 Complaints and disputes concerning violations of balancing conditions shall be examined in the procedure laid down by law.

-The Transmission System Operator and market participants involved in balancing the transmission system and distribution system operators for improper execution of the Rules shall be responsible in the manner laid down by law.
+The Transmission System Operator and market participants and distribution system operators for improper execution of the Rules shall be responsible in the manner laid down by law.

-59.The imbalance tolerance limit shall apply until 31 March 2019.

 Information provided to the Transmission System Operator by a market participant in accordance with Paragraphs 55 and 56 of the Rules is confidential and in no amount may be transferred or otherwise disclosed to any third parties, except in cases stipulated by legal acts or with the written consent of the Market participant.